 09 of 25

-An offshoot of midcentury modern, Scandinavian modern— as shown in this lovely room from Keith Stephenson and Mark Hampshire of Mini Moderns, embraces a similar clean, streamlined, and functional look, but tends to use white far more than the other neutrals, particularly on the floors and walls.
-IKEA furniture is an example of Scandinavian modern design.Continue to 10 of 25 below.
+An offshoot of midcentury modern, Scandinavian modern—as shown in this lovely room from Keith Stephenson and Mark Hampshire of Mini Moderns—embraces a similar clean, streamlined, and functional look but tends to use white far more than the other neutrals, particularly on the floors and walls.
+Classic IKEA furniture is an example of Scandinavian modern design.Continue to 10 of 25 below.

 10 of 25

-One thing you’ll see a lot of on mid-century modern furniture are legs, particularly metal hairpin or simple wooden dowel legs.
-The raised profile of MCM furniture furthers the airy, open appearance of the style, and makes it especially suited to small rooms.
+One thing you’ll see a lot of on midcentury modern furniture are legs, particularly metal hairpin or simple wooden dowel legs.
+The raised profile of MCM furniture is characteristic of the airy openness of the style and makes these pieces especially well-suited to small rooms.
 This bedroom from Emily Henderson shows off a quintessentially midcentury modern dresser.Continue to 11 of 25 below.

 11 of 25